zzerexx/scripts/README.md

 u should read UniversalEspDocs.md for more info
 ```

-## Update v1.5.6
+## Update v1.5.7
-Added support for Bad Business
-Changed health on Name Esp to a percentage instead
+Boxes now use Quad instead of Square
+Names no longer overlaps boxes
+LookTracers and HealthBars have been disabled for now

 # Universal Esp with UI
 Updated August 10, 2021